uiloos/uiloos/DECISIONS.md

 Also having an underscore makes using private fields / methods even more apparent to the users of the esm en cjs modules.

+## 000004 - Core - readonly arrays - 2022-08-22
+When we expose arrays like the ActiveList and ViewChannel do, they should be readonly.
+This makes it impossible to change the reference of the array (like const does).
+This is needed so frameworks such as Vue and Angular have an easier time to detect changes.